 The backbone of this medical conference, like all medical conferences, is the individual presentation of recent cannabis research, panel sessions discussing recent research, and plenty of time to stand, or sit, around discussing recent research.
 Medical-research nerd heaven.

-Organized by the ‘father of cannabis research,” Dr. Raphael Mechoulam—Professor of Medicinal Chemistry at the Hebrew University of Jerusalem and the researcher who in 1964, with Yechiel Gaoni, discovered the endocannabinoid system and key active components of cannabis—CannMed feels right at home smack dab in the middle of a bustling college campus.
+Organized by the ‘father of cannabis research,” Dr. Raphael Mechoulam—Professor of Medicinal Chemistry at the Hebrew University of Jerusalem and the researcher who in 1964, with Yechiel Gaoni, discovered the endocannabinoid system and key active components of cannabis—CannMed feels right at home in the middle of a bustling college campus.
 A serious conference for a serious school, subject-matter took a back seat to the rigorous standards of its curating process.

 “At CannMed Events, we take our speaker selection process very seriously,” show organizers appropriately warn.
 “All of our invited presenters, abstract presenters, poster presenters, and panel moderators were approved by our advisory board based on their topics’ scientific merit and originality.
 Presentations that serve only to promote products or companies have no place at CannMed Events.
 It is because of these high standards and approval process that we truly believe the education platform at CannMed 2018 features the greatest minds in cannabis research.”

 Session topics reflected a similar expectation of excellence.
 They included:

 – Treating Neurological Disorders with Cannabis

 – Treating Pain and Opioid Addiction with Cannabis